Chief-Buka/Team2/README.md

 - Mike Brown
 - Ethan Shifflett

-## An image of your code playing PacMan
+## Image of Display
 ![Game](PlayPac.PNG)
-## A section on how to run the code from the command line - include a code block
+## How to Run
-Run these command to get our code to run
+Run these commands in the P1 directory to run the game!
 ```
-CMSC388T/Team2/Projects/P1$ javac -cp "src/" src/*.java
+javac -cp "src/" src/*.java
-CMSC388T/Team2/Projects/P1$ java -cp "src/" StartMenu
+java -cp "src/" StartMenu

 ```
 ## Functions